CloudBoost/developers/tutorials/en/pushnotifications/android.md

 #Subscribe to channel

-In case you would like to subscribe a device to a given channel, use this API
+In case you would like to subscribe a device to a given channel, use this API.
+Otherwise, by default, all devices are subscribed to the <span class="tut-snippet">global</span> channel, which you can use to send bulk push to all your app instances.

 ==Java==
 <span class="java-lines" data-query="singlesubscribe">